What Are Minor Eye Injuries?

 Urgent Care for Eyes

 Do not risk long-term complications to your vision by waiting to seek medical attention for an eye injury.
-You can visit University Urgent Care seven days a week without an appointment to get an assessment of your eye injury from one of our board-certified emergency medicine physicians.
+You can visit University Urgent Care seven days a week without an appointment to get an assessment of your eye injury from one of our ER doctors and nurse practitioners.
 UUC is proud to provide urgent care for eye injuries to patients in the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods, and nearby areas of Fort Worth.